btroncone/learn-rxjs/operators/transformation/scan.md

 The **scan** operator applies a reducer function to values received from the source, emitting the current accumulator.
 You can think of scan as a reduce applied over time.
 If you only need a final value when the source observable has completed, reduce is also available.

+---
-> :bulb:  scan is the core for many RxJS based [Redux](http://redux.js.org) implementations!
+:bulb:  This operator is the core for many RxJS based [Redux](http://redux.js.org) implementations!

+---

 ### Examples